 I never before realized that twenty minutes is an extremely long time to contemplate your immediate future.
-I quickly reflected on my life travelling the world.
+I quickly reflected on my life lessons I learned travelling the world.

 My skydive instructor, a tall Australian with a beard that would rival Zeus himself, scooted close and started fiddling with buckles, tightening straps, and checking cords.
 “At least I wasn’t alone in this,” I thought.

 It felt like a group of espresso fueled butterflies were running a marathon in my stomach, but overall I wasn’t nearly as nervous as I envisioned myself.